Energetically modified cement: EMC Activation

 EMC Activation's purpose is to cause a fundamental destruction to the crystalline structure of the material processed, to render it amorphous.
 Although this change increases the processed material's chemical reactivity, no chemical reaction is caused during the EMC Activation process.

-Mechanochemistry itself can be defined as a branch of chemistry which is concerned with the "chemical and physico-chemical transformation of substances in all states of aggregation produced by the effect of mechanical energy."
+At its simplest, mechanochemistry can be stated as "a field studying chemical reactions initiated or accelerated by the direct absorption of mechanical energy."
+More technically, it can be defined as a branch of chemistry concerned with the "chemical and physico-chemical transformation of substances in all states of aggregation produced by the effect of mechanical energy."
 IUPAC carries no standard definition of the term mechanochemistry, instead defining a "mechanochemical reaction" as a chemical reaction "induced by the direct absorption of mechanical energy", while noting, "shearing, stretching, and grinding are typical methods for the mechano-chemical generation of reactive sites".

 More narrowly, "mechanical activation" was a term first defined in 1942 as a process "involving an increase in reaction ability of a substance which remains chemically unchanged."
 Even more narrowly, EMC Activation is a specialised form of mechanical activation limited to the application of high energy ball milling (HEBM) to cementitious materials.
 More narrowly than that, EMC Activation uses vibratory milling, and even then, only by using its own grinding media.
+As stated in a 2023 academic textbook limited to mechanochemistry, EMC Activation has "impressively demonstrated" its effects in causing a change to the reactivity of alternate cement material and the resulting physical characteristics of the concrete cast.